 The two-step strategy of remotePARTS, performing time-series analyses on separate time series and then analyzing coefficients from the time series with a spatial model, discards information.
 Therefore, remotePARTS might be expected to have low statistical power to detect associations with explanatory variables inferred from regression coefficients.
 Because we expected this loss of information to have the greatest effect on statistical power for small datasets, and to speed computations, we performed 1,000 simulations on a 8×8 grid for 30 time points using the model given by equation (2).
 We then fit the simulated datasets with remotePARTS using fitGLS, rather than fitGLS_partition, because the small dataset did not need to be partitioned.
 For comparison, we fit the same datasets with a GLMM having exactly the same form as the model used to simulate the datasets; for fitting, we modified the pglmm function in the R package phyr (Li et al. 2020) to include the spatiotemporal random error εi(t) (Ives et al. 2010) and used REML fitting.

-remotePARTS and the GLMM showed almost identical results, with both showing little bias except for large simulation values of θ1 (Table 3).
+remotePARTS and the GLMM had almost identical results, with both showing little bias except for large simulation values of θ1 (Table 3).
 The type I error rates (when the true value of θ1 = 0) were slightly low for both methods, implying that the approximated P-values given by the methods were slightly too high.
 Surprisingly, the power of remotePARTS (the ability to reject the null hypothesis that θ1 = 0 when in fact it is false) was similar between methods, with both methods rejecting the null hypothesis in ≈92% of simulated datasets when θ1=0.75.

 Discussion

 remotePARTS provides a robust method for performing regression analyses using very large spatial and spatiotemporal datasets.
 The robustness, flexibility, and computational speed of the method comes from focusing on the regression problem.
-For regression, it is possible to perform spatiotemporal analyses by first separately fitting time series and analyzing the fitted time-series parameters in a spatial model.
+For regression, it is possible to perform spatiotemporal analyses by first separately fitting time series and then analyzing the fitted time-series parameters in a spatial model.
 Furthermore, the spatial analyses can be partitioned, with test statistics computed separately from all partitions then being stitched together using information about their covariance.
-In comparison with a full spatiotemporal GLMM, remotePARTS has good statistical power to identify statistically significant coefficients, even for small datasets.
-Although remotePARTS is not designed to predict values of the response variable and therefore cannot be used for smoothing, interpolation, or extrapolation, it nonetheless makes it possible to investigate relationships among variables in very large spatiotemporal datasets.
+In comparison with a full spatiotemporal GLMM, remotePARTS has very similar statistical power for testing the regression coefficients, even for small datasets. remotePARTS makes it possible to investigate relationships among variables in very large spatiotemporal datasets, which is an increasingly common statistical challenge given rapid global change, and growing environmental datasets and satellite image archives.

 Acknowledgements